-Parents are an important aspect of our school community; we have a growing and active PTA.
+Parents are an important aspect of our school community; we have a growing and active Friends at Broadheath (FAB) which support and help run a range of events for both pupils and families throughout the year.

 During the school day, parents can approach senior staff who are available first thing at the school gates or class teachers who will be in the playground after school.